fis/aoc/docs/2022-notes.md

 Typically soft landing.
 The Go code just sums and sorts to find the top three.

-I've played around with extending the quickselect algorithm in the `util` package to support the unordered partial sorting needed to find the _k_ lowest (or highest) elements in arbitrary order in linear time.
+I've played around with extending the quickselect algorithm in the `util` package to support the unordered partial sorting needed to find the $k$ lowest (or highest) elements in arbitrary order in linear time.
 If I get around to cleaning it up, I'll update this day's solution to use it.